cl-model-languages/cl-prolog2/README.md

     (send-rules process rules)
     (send-query process query (lambda (stream) ...))

+`send-rules` and `send-query` are generic functions.
+Therefore, impl-specific deviation should be absorbed by implementing a primary method.
+A method for `prolog-interpreter` is provided by default.

+As the name suggests,
 `send-rule/s` send a single/multiple SEXP rules as a valid Prolog program after a `[user].` command (which allows the interpreter to add new rules/facts from the input), then sends an EOT character to finish the input.